-They've been confined for as long as they can remember.
+They've been imprisoned for as long as they can remember.
 Now their only chance of freedom is to survive a series of barbaric trials for the entertainment of bloodthirsty hordes.
-Face off against a variety of fearsome monsters who each pose unique tactical threats to your fragile human bodies.
+Win the game and your team will be released, but be warned: the penalty for failure is death.

-Each enemy creature telegraphs its attack before the next turn.
-Exploiting this information is the key to your survival.
-Outsmart your opponents, avoid their attacks, or even turn them against each other to gain the upper hand.
+Each monster reveals its plans before the next turn.
+Exploiting this information is key to survival.
+Outsmart your opponents, avoid their attacks before they happen, or even turn them against each other to gain the upper hand.

 Can you survive the grisly trials of Dungeon Deathball?

 * Steam version only

 This game is a work in progress!

 I am a solo indie developer looking to incorporate the community in the game development process for Dungeon Deathball.
 There are many features and improvements still to come.
 Please share your thoughts in the comments below, and let me know what you'd like to see in the game!

 The graphics look really good, how did you do the flat shading?
 Are these sprite sheets that are hand painted or are these modifying through a shader?
 I cannot get this look for the life of me, is there a place that has a tutorial on it?

 The characters are all simple sprites which are 'billboarded' (they face the camera at all times).